Xedygen/rfid-activated-door/README.md

 ## Troubleshooting
 - **ESP32 not connecting to WiFi:** Double-check your SSID/Password.
 Ensure your network is 2.4 GHz.
 - **Code won't upload / COM port not found:** You need to install the **CP2102 driver** for your ESP32 board.
-- **System reboots when relay clicks:** This is a power issue.
-Ensure you are using the opto-isolated wiring method with the `JD-VCC` jumper removed and a separate, adequate power supply for the relay coil.
 - **UIDs not saving:** The most common cause is the Google Apps Script not being deployed with "Who has access" set to **"Anyone"**.
 Re-deploy the script and verify the setting.
+- **System reboots when relay clicks:** This is a power issue caused by voltage sag.
+Your current setup (sharing a 12V source between the relay and the ESP32's converter) can cause this.
+If it becomes a problem, the most robust solution is to use an **opto-isolated relay module** (with a `JD-VCC` jumper) and a separate 5V power supply for the relay coil, as discussed previously.